 The PLC stages:

-Recent data demonstrates that a savvy investor or marketer would want to think twice about Facebook.
-That’s because Facebook appears it’s in the downward slope of its PLC curve in key markets.
-Yes, as amazing as it seems, Facebook appears to be already in its PLC stage 3 of reaching maturity – en route to stage 4 of a decline in popularity in many of the world’s most-important markets.
+Facebook appeared to be in the downward slope of its PLC curve in key markets.
+Yes, Facebook appeared to be in its PLC stage 3 of reaching maturity – en route to stage 4 of a decline in popularity in many of the world’s most-important markets.

 The first red flag about Facebook’s PLC appeared in this headline: Facebook Sees Big Traffic Drops in US and Canada … –Inside Facebook.